tinobragaa/mils-kitchen/README.md

 - Notebook Acer Predator Helios 300

 # Bugs

+I ran into a bunch of small bugs while working on the project, but I managed to deal with them by looking up online and getting help from my colleagues.
+Here are a few tricky ones that I had to write down so I wouldn't forget:

 Bug: A white bar appeared on the right side of the screen on responsive tests when under 400px.
 <br>